creativecreature/pulse/README.md

 I've enjoyed building custom charts ever since I started to code.
 I also think it's fun to get some data-driven insights about the work I do.

-Therefore, I've created this project to record some metadata from my coding sessions.
+Therefore, I've created this project to generate some statistics about my coding sessions.

-They are aggregated on a daily basis, and some of the information can be viewied on my [website](https://conner.dev)
+The sessions are aggregated on a daily basis, and some of the information can be viewied on my [website](https://conner.dev)

 ![Screenshot of website](./screenshots/website1.png)